nicolaswehmeyer/rekordbox-dropbox-library-sync/README.md

 ![App Screenshot](https://raw.githubusercontent.com/nicolaswehmeyer/rekordbox-dropbox-library-sync/main/rdls-execution.png)

 ## Description
 **PLEASE USE WITH CAUTION, THIS IS IN VERY EARLY STAGES.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE YOU MAY EXPERIENCE USING THIS SCRIPT!
-ALWAYS CREATE A BACKUP OF YOUR CURRENT LIBRARY**
+ALWAYS CREATE A BACKUP OF YOUR CURRENT LIBRARY FIRST!**

 Rekordbox Dropbox Library Sync (RDLS) allows you to sync your Rekordbox DJ Library across multiple devices using the Dropbox cloud.